-Our aim is to support pupils with SEN to raise their aspirations and their achievement.
-We use a planning and delivery cycle that includes the views of the pupils and their parents to ensure that the evidenced-based approaches we employ are an effective and positive experience.
-Through the use of whole school and individual assessment and monitoring we are able to celebrate the strengths and support the weaker skills that our learners possess.
-Our whole school approach to SEN provision means that all members of staff share equal responsibility for the progress of pupils.
+The Special Educational Needs and Disabilities (SEND) policy aims to support staff in providing the structure for a pupil-centred approach to planning and implementing provision across the school.
+The views of the pupil with special educational needs and disabilities are considered and we encourage good communication and genuine partnership with our parents.
+We use a planning and delivery cycle to ensure that the evidenced-based approaches we employ are an effective and positive experience.
+Using whole school and individual assessment and monitoring, we are able to celebrate pupil strengths and support our learners' identified needs.
+Early identification of pupils requiring SEND provision is essential.
+Our whole school approach to SEND provision means that all members of staff share equal responsibility for the progress of pupils.

-Identifying SEN at Blundell's Prep
+Identifying SEND at Blundell's Prep

-We have a clear and consistent approach to the recognition and response to SEN that is based on the following:
+We have a clear and consistent approach to the recognition and response to SEND that is based on the following:

-A pupil has SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
+A pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
 SEND Code of Practice 0-25 (published 2014, updated 2020)